-Who the Complaint relates to: Stage 1: Informal Resolution Stage 2: Formal Resolution Stage 3: Governors Complaints Panel Pupil, parents or staff (other than the Head Teacher The relevant member of staff, eg the class teacher or form tutor The Head Teacher or his/her nominee Panel appointed by the Multi Academy Company in line with its agreed protocols The Head Teacher The Head Teacher The Chair of Governors or another nominated non-staff Governor Panel appointed by the Multi Academy Company in line with its agreed protocols A Governor or Governors (other than the Chair of Governors) The Chair of Governors A Member of the Board of Directors for the Multi Academy Company appointed by the Board in line with its agreed protocols Panel appointed by the Multi Academy Company in line with its agreed protocols

-If a complaint relates to any individual governor, both the Chair and Vice Chair of Governors or the entire governing body then it should be submitted to the Clerk to the Governing Body who will then determine the most appropriate course of action in liaison with the Multi Academy Company's (MAC's) Catholic Senior Executive Leaders / Accounting Officer and the MAC's approval protocols.
+Who the Complaint relates to: Stage 1: Informal Resolution Stage 2: Formal Resolution Stage 3: Governors Complaints Panel Pupil, parents or staff (other than the Head Teacher The relevant member of staff, eg the class teacher or form tutor The Head Teacher or his/her nominee Panel appointed by the Multi-Academy Company in line with its agreed protocols The Head Teacher The Head Teacher The Chair of Governors or another nominated non-staff Governor Panel appointed by the Multi-Academy Company in line with its agreed protocols A Governor or Governors (other than the Chair of Governors) The Chair of Governors A Member of the Board of Directors for the Multi-Academy Company appointed by the Board in line with its agreed protocols Panel appointed by the Multi-Academy Company in line with its agreed protocols The Chair of a Local Governing Body The complaint will proceed directly to Stage 2 - See Section 6 A Member of the Board of Directors Panel appointed by the Multi-Academy Company in line with its agreed protocols A member of the MAC's central team CEO A Member of the Board of Directors Panel appointed by the Multi-Academy Company in line with its agreed protocols The CEO The Complaint will proceed directly to Stage 2 - See Section 6 The Chair of the Board of Directors or another Director appointed by the Board Panel appointed by the Multi-Academy Company in line with its agreed protocols A Director or Directors (other than the Chair of the Board) The complaint will proceed directly to Stage 2 - See Section 6 Another Director appointed by the Board Panel appointed by the Multi-Academy Company in line with its agreed protocols The Chair of the Board of Directors The complaint will proceed directly to Stage 2 - See Section 6 Another Director appointed by the Board Panel appointed by the Multi-Academy Company in line with its agreed protocols or the entire governing body then it should be submitted to the Clerk to the Governing Body who will then determine the most appropriate course of action in liaison with the Multi-Academy Company's (MAC's) CEO / Accounting Officer and the MAC's approval protocols.
 This will depend on the nature of the complaint.
 It may involve escalating the complaint to the Board of Directors, who may in exceptional circumstances determine it is necessary to deviate from this published procedure as set out in section 12 above.

-Note: No Governor will be involved at Stage 3 if they have been involved in the complaint in any way prior to the Stage 3 panel hearing.
+Note: No person will be involved at Stage 3 if they have been involved in the complaint in any way prior to the Stage 3 panel hearing.